Methodology

 These are cases where there is no dishonesty involved but where people are tricked into false results by a lack of understanding about what human beings can do to themselves in the way of being led astray by subjective effects, wishful thinking or threshold interactions.
 These are examples of pathological science.

-Other general points
+Other general methodology points

 1. We use the heuristic that mistakes are generally made due to incompetence rather than malice (Bloch, 2003), although the latter is certainly possible.